hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/8-Update.md

 Please see the [dashboard section](#dashboard-settings-update-the-application).

+Note: Update through GUI require that the "Github token" setting has been set.
+Please refer to [this section](#dashboard-settings-update-settings)  to set your Github token.

 ### Update through command line

 You can update your application by running the following command: